- 3 mins

 4. Gratitude with Blossom

 In this Moshi lesson on self-management, Blossom the Blooming Wonder teaches kids about the importance of gratitude.
 When Blossom stops to think about what she’s grateful for, it helps her keep calm and relax.
 Not only does she take the time to count her blessings, but she also takes the time to express her gratitude to those around her.

 5. Betty the Yodeling Moo-Moo

 Late at night, when everyone is trying to sleep, Betty the Yodeling Moo-Moo yodels loud and proud in the town square.
 To fix the problem, the Moshling townspeople in Strudelhofen came together to identify the problem.
 Once they figure that out, they work together to find a solution that works for everyone — building a stage for Betty in the hills.
-In this sweet story, Betty the Yodeling Moo-Moo and her pals teach kids valuable life skills about social awareness, kindness, empathy, and relationship building.
+In this sweet story, Betty the Yodeling Moo-Moo and her pals teach kids valuable life skills about social awareness, kindness, empathy and relationship building.

-Moshi for Schools brings SEL education into the classroom in a fun and accessible way.
+Moshi for Educators brings SEL education into the classroom in a fun and accessible way.
 With a little creativity in SEL, kids will learn critical social and emotional skills that’ll set them up for a lifetime of success.